MadisonAndrew/Summit-App/README.md

 2. resolve conflicts (if any)
 3. make required changed from PR comments
 4. push to your fork (this will automatically update your PR!
 Cool right!?!?)

+**Starting React App**
+1. Go into PATH/Summit-App/app
+2. (make sure you have npm/nodeJS installed by downloading here: https://nodejs.org/en/)
+3.  &quot;npm install&quot; to install all requirements for our project
+4. Run &quot;npm start&quot;
+5. A node server should spin up and a web browser should open up with a web page that has the React logo spinning in it!
+SUCCESS!